autistic-symposium/master-algorithms-py/queues/README.md

 <br>

-* queues are **first in, first out (FIFO) abstract structures** (*i.e.*, items are removed at the same order they are added) that can be implemented with two arrays or a dynamic array (linked list), as long as items are added and removed from opposite sides.
+* queues are **first in, first out (FIFO) abstract structures** (*i.e.*, items are removed in the same order they are added) that can be implemented with two arrays or a dynamic array (linked list), as long as items are added and removed from opposite sides.

 * queues support **enqueue** (add to one end) and **dequeue** (remove from the other end, or tail).